tykeal/homeassistant-rental-control/info.md

     times will be added to the calendar events.
 If the events come in with times already attached they _will_ be overwritten (most rental hosting platforms only provide day in / day out in the events)
+-   For configuration managing a Keymaster controlled lock, make sure that you have defined the lock during initial setup and that you have the starting slot set correctly for the integration.

+    -   It is _very_ important that you have Keymaster fully working before trying to utilize the slot management component of Rental Control.
+In particular the `packages` directory configuration as Rental Control generates automations using a similar mechanism to Keymaster.
+    -   **NOTE:** It is very important that the Keymaster slots that you are going to manage are either completely clear when you setup the integration _or_ that they follow the following rules:

+        -   The slot name == Prefix(if defined) Slot_name(per the event sensor)
+        -   The slot code == the defined slot code matches what is currently in the event sensor
+        -   The start and stop dates and times match what are in the sensor

+        Failing to follow these rules may cause your configuration to behave in unexpected way.

+    -   The following portions of a Keymaster slot will influence (that is override) data in the calendar or event sensor:
+        -   Checkin/out TIME (not date) will update the calendar event and also the sensor tracked information. **NOTE:** If you are using a timezone that is _not_ the system timezone on your calendar, you will likely run into weird and unexpected issues as that is not presently supported!
+        -   Door code - by default when the slot is updated by the integration the code that is extracted / created by the sensor will be used.
+If, however, you have a need to override the code you may do so after the slot has been updated.
+This is useful if you have a non-managed slot that has the same door code (or starting code, typically first 4 digits) that is the generated code and thus causing the slot to not function properly
+    -   An additional "mapping" sensor will be generated when setup to manage a lock.
+This sensor is primarily used for fireing events for the generated automations to pick up.

 ## Reconfiguration